rwieruch/blog_robinwieruch_content/git-essential-commands.md

 * it keeps an ordered git history, because your changes are always added last
 * it helps you to resolve conflicts, if you run into them, because you can adjust your own changes more easily

+If you have changed but uncommited files when you pull from the global repository, you are asked to "stash" your changed files first.
+After you have pulled all the changes, you can apply the stash again.
+Stashing will be explained later in the article.

 {{% chapter_header "Status" "git-status" %}}

 There a three essential git commands that give you a status of your project about current and recent changes.
 They don't alter anything in your local repository but showing you information.

+Whenever you want to check the local staged and unstaged changes.

 {{< highlight javascript >}}
 git status
 {{< /highlight >}}

-**When:** Whenever you want to check the local staged and unstaged changes.
+Whenever you want to see your local unstaged changes compared to the recent commit.

 {{< highlight javascript >}}
 git diff
 {{< /highlight >}}

-**When:** Whenever you want to see your local unstaged changes compared to the recent commit.
+Whenever you want to see the git history of commits.

 {{< highlight javascript >}}
 git log
 {{< /highlight >}}

-**When:** Whenever you want to see the git history of commits.

 The default `git log` is not helpful for most people.
 Each commit takes too much space and it is hard to scan the history.
 You can use the following configuration ({{% a_blank "Kudos to Coderwall" "https://coderwall.com/p/euwpig/a-better-git-log" %}}) to setup a more helpful alias: